63 Stunning Garden Bench Ideas for a Chic Outdoor Oasis

 I think it would really enhance the look of this design to add some ground cover plants all around the edges.
 And how cool would it be to install some soft lighting behind the curve?
 It would really make the silhouette pop at night!
 What do you think?

-Antique Benches With Worn Finishes
+Antique Benches with Weathered Finishes

 If you’re looking to create a cozy and nostalgic vibe in your garden, you can’t go wrong with old antique benches that have that beautiful weathered look.
 They’re perfect for giving your garden that charming cottage or romantic English garden feel where the passage of time has only made things more beautiful.